 - Log in or sign up to access your Behance Activity Feed, Portfolio, and Share & Discover New Work.
-If you already have an account, you'll be prompted to log in.
+If you already have an account, you are prompted to log in.
 If you don't have an account already, signup is quick and easy.

-- Even without a Behance account, you can explore Projects and Work in Progress from the Creative Cloud desktop app, using the Community panel.
+- Even without a Behance account, you can explore Projects and Work in Progress from the Creative Cloud desktop app, using the Discover panel.

 The Activity Stream on the Creative Cloud desktop app Home panel shows your interactions with Creative Cloud.
 Here you can view events and activities, such as new app availability, updates, and installation status.

-To activate Creative Cloud, simply sign in to Creative Cloud with your Adobe ID.
+To activate Creative Cloud, simply sign in to Creative Cloud with your Adobe ID, Facebook or Google account, and password.
 Signing in activates the Creative Cloud license and all installed apps and services that are associated with your Adobe ID.
 You can then use your apps and services normally.

 To deactivate Creative Cloud, sign out from Creative Cloud.
 Signing out deactivates all installed Creative Cloud apps and services associated with your Adobe ID on that computer.
 The apps are still installed, but they are no longer connected to a valid license.
 Sign in again to reactivate the license and use the apps and services.

-For more detailed instructions, see Sign in and sign out to activate Creative Cloud apps.
+For more detailed instructions, see Learn how to activate and deactivate Adobe Creative Cloud apps.